601-2 THE APPLICATION FORM

 See MS 601 for application signature requirements.

-An individual who contacts a DPA office and who shows interest in the program or a desire to apply shall be advised of his or her right to submit an identifiable application on the date of the contact in order to establish the benefit start date.
-The individual may file an identifiable application on an acceptable application form, as described at MS 601-2A.
+An individual who contacts a DPA office and who shows interest in the program or a desire to apply shall be advised of their right to submit an identifiable application on the date of the contact in order to establish the benefit start date.
+The individual may file an identifiable application using one of the ways described in MS 601.

 601-2 E. WHO CAN SIGN THE APPLICATION FORM?